Calvin-CS/csweb/readme.txt

     TeamCity build agent
     Should be configured in the same way as {cs|cs.dev}.calvin.edu.
         Eventually, we'll add cs262-dev/teamcityba-2 pair for cs262 projects (i.e., PostgresSQL, J2EE, etc.).
+- Note that the cs, cs-dev and teamcityba servers need a bauser account that can write to the appropriate directories restart the servers

 Useful commands:
 	netstat -lnptu